webern/aoc2021/README.md

 I'm doing this in Rust.
 Today is day 2, we'll see how long I can keep up.

+### Days 1-4

+I did these, but hadn't started journaling yet.

 ### Day 5

 Uh oh, today is the December 6th but I'm working on day 5.